carpentries-incubator/reproducible-publications-quarto/episodes/05-formatting-rmd-visualeditor.md

 ***ADD CHALLENGE***

+> ## More on inline codes:
+> R Markdown will always: 1) display the results of inline code, but not the code.
+2) Apply relevant text formatting to the results
+As a result, inline output is indistinguishable from the surrounding text.
+Inline expressions do not take knitr options.
+>
+{: .callout}

 ## Keyboard Shortcuts
 As you become a more regular Rstudio user, you may also consider using some keyboard shortcuts for all basic editing tasks.
 Visual mode supports both traditional keyboard shortcuts (e.g. ⌘ B for bold) as well as markdown shortcuts (using markdown syntax directly).
 For example, enclose **bold** text in asterisks or type ## and press space to create a second level heading.
 Here are some of the most commonly used shortcuts: